MaheshKhandgave/Flight-Delay-Analysis/README.md

 ---

 # ⚠️ Data Privacy & Disclaimer
-This project is created using a training dataset provided by ExcelR during classroom sessions.
+This project is created using a training dataset provided by ExcelR during project sessions.
 The dataset is used only for educational and practice purposes.